davetayls/davetayls.github.com/_posts/2018-06-09-fp-ts-02-handling-error-cases.md

 ## View some code examples

-I'm continuing to experiment with different patterns for functional–and in this case Mondadic–error handling.
+I'm continuing to experiment with different patterns for functional–and in this case Monadic–error handling.
 You can take a look at some example code in the companion [exploring-fp-ts-series](https://github.com/davetayls/exploring-fp-ts-series/tree/master/src/02-handling-errors) Github repo

 There are a few things I've not looked into as part of this article but they can wait for another day.